 Step 7.
 Maintain Certification

-CRNA’s must recertify every four years and re-test every eight years.
-To be eligible for re-certification they must complete at a minimum 100 units of continuing education every four years and cover several areas of expertise including applied pharmacology, anesthesia techniques, airway management techniques and human physiology and pathophysiology.
+CRNAs must recertify every four years and re-test every eight years.
+To be eligible for re-certification they must complete a minimum of 100 units of continuing education every four years and cover several areas of expertise including applied pharmacology, anesthesia techniques, airway management techniques, and human physiology and pathophysiology.

 They must also pass a test every eight years.